stanislaw/Yadic/Readme.md

 ## Credits

 Yadic is entirely based on [Yandex.Dictionary API](https://tech.yandex.com/dictionary/) free service so most of the credit goes to their wonderful machinery.
 That is great that they made it available for free.

+## TODO

+- Learn Haskell to remove imperative non-idiomatic code
+- Modularize Yadic, write better functions
+- Add support for Yandex.Translation so that `yadic word` would go to Dictionary and `yadic "phrase"` would to to Translate.

 ## License